socadk/design-practice-repository/activities/DPR-UserInterfaceMocking.md

 *When not to use*.
 Services and APIs serve different purposes.
 Some are tailored to a specific frontend (so-called [Backends-for-Frontend](https://samnewman.io/patterns/architectural/bff/) pattern), while others are built for a yet unknown client (i.e., when your product offering is the API itself).
 If you are not planning on also creating a client for the service, then doing a mockup of its interface might not be the best approach and you might be better served by [Stepwise Service Design](DPR-StepwiseServiceDesign) instead.

 ### Instructions (Synopsis, Definition)
-The fidelity of user interfaces mockups <!-- ZIO4STX: add "(a.k.a. mocks)"? --> varies between hand-drawn sketches to pixel perfect, clickable prototypes.
+The fidelity of user interfaces mockups <!-- ZIO4STX: add "(a.k.a. mocks)"?
+STX4ZIO: Hm, no I don't think so, to me "mocks" refers to the testing concept of a mock, an imitation, whereas a mockup is a simple model. --> varies between hand-drawn sketches to pixel perfect, clickable prototypes.
 A middle way of a rough grayscale layout (to make clear that this is just a mockup and should not be taken as representing the exact outcome) that shows the UI elements and approximate position offers a good cost-benefit ratio.

 According to [Balsamiq's Five Steps to Creating Great Wireframes](https://balsamiq.com/learn/articles/five-steps-to-great-wireframes/), creating a wireframe comprises five steps: